GuyPaddock/express-tech/plesk/nginx/README.md

     include "/usr/local/share/plesk/nginx/templates/ssl_redirect.conf";

 ### Drupal 6/7
-Plesk's default configuration of NGINX is not compatible with friendly URLs.
+Plesk's default configuration of NGINX is not compatible with Clean URLs.
 As a result, Drupal will get served up via Apache instead of NGINX, causing it not to perform as well.